cplett/cplett.github.io/page/xtb/general.md

 ```

 This constrains atoms 1, 2, 3, 11, and 12 relative to each other, as well as all carbon and nitrogen atoms.
-If constraints are not sufficient, you can use the $fix block to completely fix atomic positions in Cartesian space.
+If constraints are not sufficient, you can use the $fix block with the `atoms:` or `elements:` keywords to completely fix atomic positions in Cartesian space.
 However, this only applies to geometry optimizations and does not work for MD simulations.
 More details can be found in the [documentation](https://xtb-docs.readthedocs.io/en/latest/xcontrol.html).

 ## Restarting a **xtb** calculation